Mohamed T. El-Ashry

-Mohamed T. El-Ashry is the Chief Executive Officer and Chairman of the Global Environment Facility (GEF), and a Senior Fellow with the UN Foundation.
+Mohamed T. El-Ashry was the first Chief Executive Officer and Chairman of the Global Environment Facility (GEF), and subsequently a Senior Fellow with the UN Foundation.

 Education

-Mohamed T. El-Ashry obtained ha Bachelor of Science degree in 1959 from the University of Cairo, and a Master of Science in 1963 and PDoctor of Philosophy in Geology, in 1966, from the University of Illinois.
+Mohamed T. El-Ashry obtained his Bachelor of Science degree in 1959 from the University of Cairo, and a Master of Science in 1963 and Doctor of Philosophy in Geology, in 1966, from the University of Illinois.

 Career

 El-Ashry was a lecturer and researcher at Cairo University, Pan-American-U.A.R.
 Oil Company, Wilkes University, and the Environmental Defense Fund.
 After that, he became a Senior Vice President of the World Resources Institute (WRI) and as the Director of Environmental Quality with the Tennessee Valley Authority (TVA).

 He later joined World Bank where he held the position of Chief Environmental Advisor (1991–1993), Chief Environmental Advisor to the President (1993–1994), and Chief Executive Officer and Chairman (1994–2003).
 From World Bank, he joined Global Environment Facility (GEF) where he became the CEO and Chairman of the organisation for eleven years (1991-2002).

 El-Ashry research focused on water resource management, environmental resource management and development, and energy policies that promotes renewable energy.